fkmooney/Analysis/Maps/readme.md

 # Maps and Mapmaking

-Can use belender to create shaded relief maps
+Can use belender to create shaded relief maps<br>
 Good map interfaces with Python in Strava and Househunting projects